EngYork/C-presentation/C programming.md

 | 0x1100        | Garbage | `integers[0]`   |
 | 0x1104        | Garbage | `integers[1]`   |

 Array items are stored consequently in memory.
 Therefore we can tell for sure that `integers[1]` is going to be stored 4 bytes after `integers[0]` because `integers[0]` itself is going to occupy 4 bytes in memory.
-Each address usually symbolises one byte, but this is implementation-defined amongst other things such as the size of each type we are using.
+Each address usually symbolises one byte, but this is implementation-defined and can, amongst other things, depend on the size of each type we are using.
 The same logic applies to our pointers.
 They are 8 bytes long and they are probably going to be in adjacent addresses.
 Since there is not a lot else going on in the program, it makes sense for our computer to organise the memory as it is displayed in the table.

-The content of all those addresses before we assign a value to those variables is garbage.
-It's garbage because they store whatever value was in there before we execute our code.
+The content of all those addresses before we assign a value to those variables is unknown and probably rubbish.
+It's rubbish because they store whatever value was in there before we execute our code.
 It could be nothing, or it could be anything.
-We don't know and it does not matter to us unless we try to access that memory before assigning some value.
-If we do that, we do not know what to expect.
+We don't know and it generally does not matter to us unless we try to access that memory before assigning some value.
+If we do that, we can't know what to expect.

 ```c
 // ./code/memory_addresses.c#L11-L14